nijakow/EcoRE/README.md

  - Outliners and Reflection
  - Code reloading
  - Seamless FFI calls to various libraries

-However, the system was designed for experimental purposes only, and will be superseded by improved VMs in the future.

 Planned and partially implemented features are: